 Limitation of Liability

-In no event will the Broad Institute or its employees be liable for the incidental, indirect, special, punitive, exemplary, or consequential damages, arising out of your use of or inability to use Terra, including without limitation, loss of revenue or anticipated profits, loss of goodwill, loss of data, computer failure or malfunction, or any and all other damages.
+In no event will Broad, its affiliates or participating institutions, or their respective directors, officers, employees, faculty members or students be liable for any damages, include incidental, indirect, special, punitive, exemplary, or consequential damages, arising out of your use of or inability to use Terra, including without limitation, loss of revenue or anticipated profits, loss of goodwill, loss of data, computer failure or malfunction, or any and all other damages.